dart-archive/stagehand/README.md

 Kit and Yeoman.

 ## Stagehand templates
-* `console-full` - A larger command-line application sample.
+* `console-full` - A command-line application sample.
 * `package-simple` - A starting point for Dart libraries or applications.
 * `server-shelf` - A web server built using the shelf package.
 * `web-angular` - A web app with material design components.
-* `web-simple` - A bare-bones web app.
+* `web-simple` - A web app that uses no framework.
-* `web-stagexl` - A basic 2D canvas app with StageXL.
+* `web-stagexl` - A starting point for 2D animation and games.

 ## Installation